 Being picky enables parrots to save room for the vitamins and minerals they need the most.
-They’re also more likely to drop or throw food that serves no nutritional purpose, as eating it wastes the nutrients.
+They’re also more likely to drop or throw food that serves no nutritional purpose.

 Because scientists and researchers are uncertain about why parrots drop and waste food, it’s theorized that doing so benefits other animals in the ecosystem.

 Dropped fruits and seeds become available for animals that remain on the ground to eat.
-Parrots act as secondary dispersers, increasing the methods of dispersal available for each plant involved.
+Parrots act as secondary dispersers, increasing the dispersal methods available for each plant.

-Unfortunately, scientists don’t know how many animals consume the wasted food, so this is only a theory.
+However, scientists don’t know how many animals consume wasted food, so this is only a theory.

 Some parrots enjoy flinging their food into the air and treat this behavior as a fun game.

-Parrots gain mental enrichment through toys and games, so throwing their food keeps their minds sharp and prevents boredom.
-You can minimize this by providing fun things for your parrot to play with.
+Parrots gain mental enrichment from toys and games, so throwing their food keeps their minds sharp and prevents boredom.
+You can minimize this by providing fun and entertaining things for parrots.

 Why Do Parrots Waste Food?

-Parrots don’t intentionally waste food, but it occurs in the 103 parrot species that scientists have studied.
+Parrots don’t intentionally waste food, but it occurred in the 103 parrot species scientists have studied.

 Parrots can adjust their behavior according to food availability in their native areas.
 If a particular food is abundant where they live, there’s little energy cost, so the food doesn’t count as waste.